Seagate External Hard Drive Files Disappeared on Windows & Mac? Recover Them Now

 The Potential Reasons Why Seagate External Hard Drive Files Disappeared

-Before diving into the recovery methods, it’s important to understand why your Seagate external hard drive might be showing up empty or the files may appear to have disappeared.
+Before diving into the recovery methods, it’s important to understand why your Seagate external hard drive might be showing up empty or the files disappeared from external hard drive.
 There are several potential causes for this issue:

 🧿Accidental Deletion